LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - An additional revenue stream for artists
 - A music player experience for listeners

+### Can I listen to music?

+- We are doing our best to bring you an in-app premium listening experience for all artists.

 ### What if I dont know anything about crypto or web3?

 That is fine because we use email wallets and guest wallets that allow you to have a low-knowledge experience and buy shares of your favorite artists with nothing but your credit card.
 While still seeing your shares in your wallet!